 Even with that, creating these artworks is the beginning of the project, not the endpoint.
 I am turning the footage into three video art lessons to connect Maui students to these places and the work being done to care for them.
 Ulana means to weave, and with this project, I am weaving people back to these unique ecosystems, expressing how the care of these places is interrelated, and weaving art and conservation work together.
 Through art we make meaning.
 Through art we connect.
 And so through Ulana ‘Āina, students will grow a deeper connection with these places.

-I will also be teaching several community art lessons in connection with the nonprofits, as well as in Maui’s schools.
+I taught several community art lessons in connection with the nonprofits, as well as in Maui’s schools.
 There is often little budget for art supplies in our island’s classrooms, and quality supplies affects how art turns out, and as a result, how the young artists view the experience.
 Please join me in supporting Maui’s teachers.
 I will be distributing supplies to teachers who plan to teach these video art lessons, as needed.
 Help by ordering items off this list, and I will send you an original painted postcard created on site at one of these locations!
-Many of these supplies will in fact allow for continued artistic expression in these classrooms.
+(Send me a note with your address since I can’t always tell who the gift is from.)
+These supplies will allow for continued artistic expression in these classrooms.

-The plan is for interested teachers to try out a lesson in this last month of school, and then with their feedback, grow the project next school year to weave these places, the work being done to care for them, and Maui’s next generation even more.
-To get involved, contact me at email@example.com.
+These videos will be re-launched in August so that teachers can integrate them into the next school year and weave these places, the work being done to care for them, and Maui’s next generation even more.
+To get involved, contact me at firstname.lastname@example.org.

 Also, please visit these conservation group’s websites to read more about each of their efforts and volunteer opportunities: